 Some use a non-contact speed sensor to measure the motor shaft speed and determine the number of rotations per minute.
 Other options and parameters include a load point test where the motor is tested while under a full load, no load or a locked rotor.

 Direction, torque, current, voltage, power, efficiency and cut-out speed may be determined by motor tester equipment because of the range of available options that meet the variety of needs.
-To take torque measurements, motor testers may use a trunnion mounting of the loading device where the brake is mounted so that its enclosure is able to rotate freely around the shaft.
+Much like a torque tester, motor testers may take torque measurements by using a trunnion mounting of the loading device where the brake is mounted so that its enclosure is able to rotate freely around the shaft.

 An electronic scale takes the measurements.
 Transducers coupled with the shaft between the motor and the brake is very fast and accurate with less than 0.1% inaccuracy.
 For motor power, testers are able to handle speeds from less than one horsepower to several hundred.